m-bartos/42_CPP00-09/README.md

 Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff.

 * ex00 - Megaphone
-  - The goal is to output the second argument of the program.
-If no argument is present, print default message.
+  - The goal is to output the second and other arguments of the program.
+If no argument is present, print the default message.
   - argc, argv, std::cout, std::endl

 * ex01 - My awesome phonebook
-  - he goal is to implement Phonebook program with adding and searching functionalities.
+  - The goal is to implement a Phonebook program with adding and searching functionalities.
-  - *.hpp, classes, methods, public/private variables and methods
+  - *.hpp, classes, methods, public/private variables and methods, std::cin handling, getline()

 * ex02 - The Job Of Your Dreams
-  - The goal is to rewrite the .cpp file (make class, variables, methods etc.) from .hpp file, main.cpp and output log of main function.
+  - The goal is to rewrite the .cpp file (make class, variables, methods etc.) from the .hpp file, main.cpp and output log of the main function.
   - *.hpp, classes, methods, public/private variables and methods

 ## CPP_01